Error-correcting neural networks for semi-Lagrangian advection in the level-set method

 where $a = 0.02$, $b = 0.09$, $p = 3$, and $\theta \in [0, 2\pi)$.
 Furthermore, we have applied the condition in \cref{eq:GibbsThomsonCondition} using

-where $\theta_{\vv{n}}$ is the interface's normal vector angle with respect to the horizontal.
+where $\theta_{\vv{n}}$ is the interface normal-vector angle with respect to the horizontal.
 Also, we have imposed adiabatic boundary conditions for the four sides of $\Omega$.
-With this configuration, we have carried out the unstable solidification simulation from $t^0 = 0$ to $t^{end} = 3$.
+With this configuration, we have carried out the unstable-solidification simulation from $t^0 = 0$ to $t^{end} = 3$.

-\Cref{fig:results.anisotropic,fig:results.anisotropic.final} compare the numerical and machine-learning-corrected growth histories and final zero level sets for the mesh sizes $h_c = 2^{-6}$ and $h_c = 2^{-7}$.
-Note that in this case, we have used an adaptive time step,
+\Cref{fig:results.anisotropic,fig:results.anisotropic.final} compare the numerical and machine-learning-corrected growth histories and final zero level sets for $h_c = 2^{-6}$ and $h_c = 2^{-7}$.
+In this case, we have used an adaptive time step

 which always leads to an $\mathcal{F}_{6,8}(\cdot)$-compatible $\Delta t = h_c$ for $\ell_c^{\max} = 6$ but not for $\ell_c^{\max} = 7$.
 Qualitatively, the results in \cref{fig:results.anisotropic,fig:results.anisotropic.final} show that our hybrid solver converges to the baseline solutions at both levels of refinement.
 These plots thus suggest that our hybrid strategy yields trajectories that agree with the numerical patterns obtained with $\ell_c^{\max} = 6$ and $\ell_c^{\max} = 7$ for curvature-driven simulations.
 But, to understand better the machine learning effects on crystallization, further research is necessary to relax the velocity maximum-unit-norm restriction.
-Possible paths to address this problem involve increasing the variety of speed patterns in $\mathcal{D}$ or introducing velocity embeddings or encoding.
+Possible paths to address this problem involve increasing the variety of speed patterns in $\mathcal{D}$ or introducing velocity embeddings or encodings.